wentelteefje/rustbook-exercises/README.md

 }
 let home = IpAddr::V4(String::from("127.0.0.1"));
 ```
-- Using different types for each variant in Enum definition
+- Using different types for each variant in `enum` definition
 ```rust
 enum IpAddr {
 	V4(u8, u8, u8, u8),